Yuliya Polishchuk: Career

-Following this slogan, in March 2013 Yuliya Polishchuk has presented a new line of evening dresses under her own name, which has been recognized by the audience and fashion critics in Ukraine.
+In March 2013 Yuliya Polishchuk has presented a new line of evening dresses under her own name, which has been recognized by the audience and fashion critics in Ukraine.
 A woman from Yuliya Polishchuk is sophisticated and elegant.
 Since March 2012, Polishchuk is a resident of the Ukrainian Fashion Week in Kyiv.
 At the moment her portfolio includes two different fashion labels.
 The MissU trademark has been developed specifically for young women: they are mischievous and thoughtful, careless and serious but at the same time both feminine and romantic.
 Whereas, Yuliya Polishchuk brand is dedicated to confident and successful women whose unique and charming style are enhanced by elegant and exclusive evening dresses.

 Yuliya's work was presented for the first time in February 2009, during Sunrise in Baku Fashion Project.
 The fashion project was broadcast for a month on Fashion TV (Europe, America and Middle East), BBC Azeri, and MTV, and Yuliya's work attracted much of the spotlight during the show.